mrshll/mmx/data/Projects/Upstream Tech.md

 ![Natel's hanger in Alameda, CA](img/natel-hanger.png) _Natel's hanger in Alameda, CA_

 During this time period, we were fortunate to be joined by many friends, past colleagues, and people we met along the way.
-The team is now over {https://upstream.tech/team, 20 people}.
+The team is now over [20 people](https://upstream.tech/team).